-• VALUE: Experience of the love of Eternal and Incarnate Wisdom for me; my response to this love the basis of his faith, which was solidly established and would be the source of his life and message until the end of his days.
+• VALUE: Experience of the love of Eternal and Incarnate Wisdom for me; my response to this love established and would be the source of his life and message until the end of his days.
 What he wrote then was "The Love of Eternal Wisdom".
 This book, in which he brings together the themes he had developed in conferences at the Seminary of the Holy Spirit, was his response to the crisis which had been threatening to stifle him.

-Poitiers, where he had seen his apostolic endeavours paralysed and rejected out of jealousy and the inertia of people who were upset by change and novelty, Montfort examined himself and retired to the Rue du Pot de Fer.
-His prayer and reflection led him to put down on paper what was
+After his painful experience in Poitiers, where he had seen his apostolic endeavours paralysed and rejected out of jealousy and the inertia of people who were upset by change and novelty, Montfort examined himself and retired to the Rue du Pot de Fer.
+His prayer and reflection led him to put down on paper what was the basis of his faith, which was solidly welcome and to forgive...And he never ceases to remind us: "There is your Mother!"